A Rolling Stone Gathers No Moss

 Contraindications to Hot Stone Massage

-If you have any of the following medical health conditions, hot stone massage should be avoided entirely or on isolated areas of the body where there may be certain injuries or illnesses, such as:
+Suppose you have any of the following medical health conditions.
+In that case, hot stone massage should be avoided entirely or on isolated areas of the body where there may be specific injuries or illnesses, such as:

 - Recent burns (including sunburn)